The following example demonstrates the use of the

 ## knit_print.data.frame rmarkdown

-Note that calc_mixmoments
+Note that calc_mixmoments returns the standard

 deviation, not the variance.
 The simulation functions require variance